bridgecrewio/checkov/docs/3.Custom Policies/YAML Custom Policies.md

 * **Attribute Blocks:** The policy describes resources with a certain configuration as defined by a configuration **attribute** and its value (per Terraform), or by the presence/absence of an attribute.
 * **Connection State Blocks:**  The policy describes resources in a particular **Connection state**; either connected or not connected to another type of resource (for example, a security group).
-* **Resource Type Blocks:** The policy describes resources types, which are allowed or forbidden to use, so called allow/deny lists.
+* **Resource Type Blocks:** The policy describes resource types that are either allowed or forbidden to use, commonly referred to as allow/deny lists.

 ### Using AND/OR Logic
 A policy definition may include multiple blocks (**Attribute**, **Connection state** or both), associated by **AND/OR** logic.